davep/weight/README.md

 Finally, a short while ago, I cracked and knocked together a very quick and dirty conversion tool.
-Designed for me to easily find on my phone, and 100% hosted on GitHub (because... reasons).
+Designed for me to easily find on my phone, and 100% hosted on GitHub (because... reasons -- this also explains why the source is in the docs directory).

 http://blog.davep.org/weight/ is now a thing.
 Likely a thing I'll use lots and never tweak again.
 But at least the itch has been scratched and I don't